Open finance: Asia-Pacific

 In Japan, the revised Banking Act, which came into effect in June 2018, mandates that banks implement open APIs, although the approach is voluntary.
 Banks have the freedom to adopt open banking practices but must adhere to specific rules and guidelines if they choose to do so.
 The Japanese Bankers Association has designed a framework that sets broad principles for data exchange, allowing banks and third-party providers to negotiate and contract bilaterally.
 This approach balances regulatory oversight with flexibility for industry participants.

 Australia has taken a more proactive approach with the implementation of the Consumer Data Right (CDR) in July 2020.
 The CDR is a comprehensive open data reform that extends beyond banking to encompass financial data (open finance), energy, and telecommunications.
 It empowers consumers and small businesses by granting them greater control over their data and enabling them to securely share it with accredited third-party providers.
 The CDR fosters competition in the financial sector by enabling consumers to access better rates and customized services.
 Implementation of the CDR has been phased, starting with transaction data for credit and bank accounts and gradually expanding to include personal data, real estate, pensions, corporate finance, and investments.

 Hong Kong has adopted a voluntary approach to open banking, with the Hong Kong Monetary Authority (HKMA) encouraging the use of open APIs in the banking industry.
 The HKMA's Open API Framework recommends minimum security standards and architecture, but banks have the flexibility to choose their implementation methods.
 This approach aims to foster innovation and improve customer experience through collaboration between banks and technology companies.

 Singapore has taken an industry-collaborative approach, with the Monetary Authority of Singapore (MAS) actively driving industry standards and frameworks.
 MAS has introduced an API registry and the API Exchange (APIX), an open architecture platform to promote innovation.
 Financial institutions can enter bilateral agreements with third-party providers, establishing conditions based on their risk assessments.
-This collaborative model encourages industry participation and promotes the development of a robust open finance ecosystem.